solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-The rule means that a username can only contains letters.
+The rule means that a username can only contain letters.

 Click on the `Sign in` button and try to login with a user called `user1` (the password doesn't matter).